pdegnan/seven-languages-in-seven-weeks/README.md

 seven-languages-in-seven-weeks
 ==============================

-Project files for the unofficial Marvel "Seven Languages in Seven Weeks Book Club"
+Project files for the unofficial Marvel "Seven Languages in Seven Weeks" Book Club